Dec 18, 2025

 E.7 Employee Relations

-E.7.1 Informal Complaint Resolution.
+E.7.1 Informal Complaint Resolution

 The university encourages open communication between employees and supervisors.
 Ongoing communication gives employees regular feedback of performance expectations.
 If an employee has performance problems, they should be counseled and coached to facilitate improvement.
 This discussion is not part of a corrective action procedure.
 The intent is to provide an informed discussion to help employees identify and correct problem areas.